-A refurbished Grade II Listed house with equestrian facilities.
+A refurbished Grade II Listed house with four cottages, full equestrian facilities and 49 acres.

 Golland Farm is believed to have been built in the mid to late 1500s and extended in the mid 17th century.
 The house has been completely modernised by the current owners and was re-thatched in 2011.
 Underfloor heating and hot water is provided by a green and efficient air source heat pump and a heat recovery system is installed which provides hot air venting on the first floor as well.